afroisalreadyinu/ecommerce-demo/README.md

 the same time.
 Every member of a company can add new users using an end point for this purpose.
 Authentication is also rather limited;
 it's based on setting a cookie, which means that you need a client with that capability for API scripts.
-Security is not the point of this demo.

 ### Product information & stock availability